vpkg-project/vpkg/README.md

 # vpkg
-vpkg is a package manager written on [V](https://github.com/vlang/v) for V.
+vpkg is an alternative package manager written on [V](https://github.com/vlang/v) for V.

 ## Features
 Bringing the best of dependency management on V.
-- **Decentralized.** Download and use packages from other sources aside from VPM and vpkg registry.
+- **Decentralized.** Download and use packages from other sources aside from VPM and the vpkg registry.
 - **Easy to use.** Set-up, use, and master the commands of vpkg CLI within minutes.
-- **Fast.** It can be run from the low-spec PC to the fastest supercomputers.
+- **Fast.** Runs perfectly on your potato PC up to the fastest supercomputers.
-- **Interoperable.** It supports `v.mod`, and `.vpm.json` for reading package manifests and managing dependencies.
+- **Interoperable.** Supports `v.mod`, and `.vpm.json` for reading package manifests and managing dependencies.
-- **Light.** Weighs only at < 300kb so it can be used in devices with tight storage or in low network conditions.
+- **Light.** Weighs at less than 300kb.
+Perfect with devices running on tight storage or in low network conditions.
-- **Reliable.** It uses a lockfile mechanism to ensure that all your dependencies work across all of your machines.
+- **Reliable.** Uses a lockfile mechanism to ensure that all your dependencies work across all of your machines.

 ## Running your own registry
-vpkg's own [registry server](https://github.com/vpkg-project/registry) is a perfect template to start running your own registry server.
+Use the provided [registry server template](https://github.com/vpkg-project/registry-template) to start running your own registry server.
 Just modify `registry.json` and use any http or web library of your choice to get up and running.

 ## Commands
 ```